suffolklibraries/sljekyll/_libraries/lowestoft-library.md

 breadcrumb: y
 branch-other-facilities: 'Lowestoft branch of the Suffolk Record Office on the first floor.
 See the <a class="blue" href="https://www.suffolkarchives.co.uk/planning-your-visit/suffolk-record-office-branches/lowestoft-branch/">Suffolk Record Office website</a> for opening hours and contact details.'
 branch-for-sale: 'Tickets for the <a class="blue" href="/events-activities/lowestoft-library-literary-festival/">2017 Lowestoft Library Literary Festival</a> now available from the main library desk.'
+branch-news: 'The junior library will be closed on Sunday 24 September while work is done on the toy cabinet.'
 ---